pmarches/jStellarAPI/README.md

 This library is an API for the [Ripple](http://ripple.com/)  network.
 It uses websocket to provide synchronous and asynchronous access.
 Currently requires eclipse to build.

-This very much a work in progress, contributions welcomed.
+This is very much a work in progress, contributions are welcomed.

+Features
+==
+* Pure Java implementation, from scratch
+* Websocket
+* Full binary read/write of the ripple wire format
+* Offline signing
+* HTTP REST support
+* Address generation

 Quick start
 ==